isomerpages/moe-chijtp/_cca/Performing Arts/IJ Dance Ensemble.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/11_Dance_Ensemble___committee_photo.jpg">
 </div>
-<p>The IJ Dance Ensemble (IJDE) is a dynamic and versatile group recognised
+<p>IJ Dance Ensemble (IJDE) is a versatile dance group whose signature style
-for our contemporary dance style infused with a distinctive Asian influence.
-Dancers are highly disciplined, undergoing a rigorous training program with a strong emphasis on technique and artistry.
-Held to high standards, members audition for most performances, reflecting their dedication and skill.
-IJDE has consistently captivates audiences with our performances which are highly anticipated and well-loved, showcasing our commitment to excellence and artistic expression.</p>
+is contemporary with a strong Asian flavour.
+Our dancers are highly disciplined and committed to the art form.
+All dancers go through a rigorous training programme with strong emphasis on technique.
+Held to high standards, dancers audition for a chance to perform for most performances.
+Besides actively participating in the biennial Singapore Youth Festival (SYF) Arts Presentation for Dance, IJDE has also been invited to perform at the Asian Youth Games (2009), Youth Olympics Games (2010) and National Day Parade (2012).</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/11_Dance_Ensemble___activity_photo_1.jpg">